-The finished product shall be stored in a clean, dry, and well-ventilated covered warehouse with a temperature of (15 - 40) °C away from direct sunlight and moisture.
+The finished product shall be stored in a clean, dry, and well-ventilated covered warehouse with a temperature of (15 to 40) °C away from direct sunlight and moisture.

-The mechanical properties of this product such as electrical performance and bond strength etc., are related to the surroundings, and all the products shall from the date of exit-factory have a storage period of six months.
+The mechanical properties of this product such as electrical performance and bond strength etc, are related to the surroundings, and all the products shall from the date of exit-factory have a storage period of six months.

 ANNEX A

-(Clause 2)
+(Clause 2) LIST OF REFERRED STANDARDS